gmspringer32/gmspringer32.github.io/posts/song-tempo-analysis-bayes.md

 ### Answering the primary research question

-We take the ratio between \( \theta_{\text{high}} \) and \( \theta_{\text{low}} \), such that \( \frac {\theta_{\text{high}}}{\theta_{\text{low}}} \) to test our research hypothesis that high tempo and low tempo songs have different \( \theta \) parameters.
-We take the ratio instead of a pure difference because the support is for \( \theta > 0 \).
+We take the ratio between $\theta_{high}$ and $\theta_{low}$, such that $\frac {\theta_{high}}{\theta_{low}}$ to test our research hypothesis that high tempo and low tempo songs have different $\theta$ parameters.
+We take the ratio instead of a pure difference because the support is for $\theta > 0$.

 ![alt text](./pictures/songs-bayes-5.png)

-There is a 95% probability that the ratio between high tempo songs lambda parameter and the low tempo songs lambda parameter is between 0.9904 and 1.052.
-That credible interval contains 1 indicating that there is no statistical evidence that high tempo and low tempo songs have different \( \theta \) parameters for their number of streams.
+There is a 95% probability that the ratio between high tempo songs lambda parameter and the low tempo songs lambda parameter is between .9904 and 1.052.
+That credible interval contains 1 indicating that there is no statistical evidence that high tempo and low tempo songs have different $\theta$ parameters for their number of streams.

 ## Discussion

 Based on our credible intervals we cannot conclude that there is a significant difference between the number of streams of high tempo songs (over 120 bpm) and the streams of low tempo songs (under 120 bpm) because the distribution significantly overlap.
-Interestingly the data suggested that low tempo songs might have a slightly smaller \( \theta \) parameter (not significantly smaller with 95% probability intervals), this goes contrary to our prior beliefs that high tempo songs would have more streams.
+Interestingly the data suggested that low tempo songs might have a slightly smaller $\theta$ parameter (not significantly smaller with 95% probability intervals), this goes contrary to our prior beliefs that high tempo songs would have more streams.

 This model could have been improved by utilizing the gamma distribution instead of an exponential to model the data.
 The data didn't quite match the assumptions that the mean would equal it's variance, and the amount of songs that are produced with very little streams is very high.
 Another improvement could have been made in the grouping of high tempo and low tempo songs.
 The cutoff we used for tempo (120 bpm) was very arbitrarily chosen.
-It might have been more useful instead to model the relationship between song tempo and the amount of streams as linear regression problem.
+It might have beem more useful instead to model the relationship between song tempo and the amount of streams as linear regression problem.

 ## Appendix